libhal-google/libhal/README.md

 digital conversion (ADC), inertial measurement units (IMU), pulse width modulation (PWM) and much more.
-The advantage of building a system on top of libhal is that higher level drivers can be used with any target platform whether it is an stm32, an nxp micro controller, an RISC-V or is on an embedded linux.
+The advantage of building a system on top of libhal is that higher level drivers can be used with any target platform whether it is a stm32, a nxp micro controller, a RISC-V, or is on an embedded linux.

 This project is inspired by the work of Rust's embedded_hal and follows many of